wp-plugins/easing-slider/readme.txt

 * CSS3 transitions for ultra smooth playback
 * Navigation arrows & pagination
 * Preloading functionality on page load
-* A visual editor for customizating basic styling
+* A visual editor for customizing basic styling
 * Developer friendly with built-in Javascript events
 * Lots of actions & filters for custom functionality